UriKurae/PlatformerGame/README.md

 This is a project for the Videogame Development subject from CITM.
 It is a 2D Platformer videogame.

+In this game you will play as Zed, a brave adventurer fighting for his fate.
+On the journey you will have to fight evil creatures.

 ## Key Features
 - Player movement.
 - Double jump.